9 Most Expensive Neighborhoods in NYC

 Iconic Manhattan Bridge and Empire State Building view from Washington Street in Brooklyn, New York

-The average rent for an apartment in Manhattan is $5,000.
-Manhattan is the most expensive and most densely populated borough in the Big Apple, and this list only consists of Manhattan neighborhoods.
-Over half of the 50 wealthiest neighborhoods in NYC are located in Manhattan.
+The average rent for an apartment in Manhattan in 2026 is roughly $5,200 to $5,600, depending on the building and neighborhood.
+Manhattan is the most expensive and densely populated borough in New York City, and this list focuses only on neighborhoods located in Manhattan.
+A large portion of the wealthiest neighborhoods in New York City are located here.

-The most expensive neighborhoods in the Big Apple are NoHo, Hudson Yards, TriBeCa, Central Park South, Nolita, Theatre District, Bowery, SoHo, and Civic Center.
+The most expensive neighborhoods in the Big Apple include NoHo, Hudson Yards, TriBeCa, Central Park South, Nolita, Theatre District, Bowery, SoHo, and Civic Center.
+In many of these neighborhoods, median home prices exceed $3 million, especially in luxury buildings and newly developed towers.

 New York Central Park